dividor/costorm-ui/README.md

 - Final output as a well-structured article with citations
 - Ability to download the research article as a Markdown file
 - Real-time updates during the research process
+- Status bar with visual feedback during long-running operations

+## Code Standards and Documentation

+This project follows the [PEP 8](https://peps.python.org/pep-0008/) style guide for Python code.
+All functions and classes include comprehensive docstrings that follow the Google style format, providing:

+- Clear descriptions of functionality
+- Parameter documentation with types and descriptions
+- Return value documentation
+- Usage notes and examples where appropriate

+The codebase is structured to be maintainable and readable, with:

+- Consistent naming conventions
+- Logical organization of functions and classes
+- Appropriate comments for complex logic
+- Clear separation of concerns

 ## Prerequisites